 The tread pattern on the Firestone Destination AT is designed to give excellent on-road traction as well as somewhat decent off-road performance.
 It has a symmetrical tread pattern with a continuous core rib surrounded by distinct tread blocks that are non-aggressive.
 The central rib provides extra grip when driving on the road.
 It has narrow grooves and fewer sipes than its counterpart, which reduces wet traction.
-The grooves of AT tires are narrow, hence, they limit traction in mud, soft snow, and gravel.
-Due to its higher contact patch with the road and deeper sipes, the tire performs very well on ice, allowing it to firmly grip the icy surfaces.
+The grooves of AT tires are narrow; hence, they limit traction in mud, soft snow, and gravel.
+Because of its increased contact patch and deep sipes, the tire performs very well on ice, allowing it to firmly grip the icy surfaces.
 It utilizes a revolutionary compound known as “Long Link Carbon,” which is a stronger compound that provides additional resistance to treadwear abrasion, enhancing the durability of tires and mileage.
 Its enhanced build quality ultimately lacks the toughness and resistance as compared to AT2.
 Because of the smaller void ratio, it has better noise-canceling capabilities, but this also reduces its ability to move smoothly on uneven surfaces.

 The Firestone Destination AT2 seems to be an aggressive symmetrical computer-optimized design of sparingly positioned tread blocks that provide broad and deep grooves between them, lowering on-road performance.
 It has traction edges and many sipes on its tread blocks for enhanced traction on wet roads.
 Wide grooves help to eliminate mud, soft snow, and debris efficiently and improve off-road traction.
 The wide shoulder shape is useful for mud traction since it allows mud to move over easily.
 Because of its shallow sipes and lack of decent contact area, the tire has a poor grip on ice.
 It also includes large stone ejectors for improved rock traction.
 Off-roading is also made much easier due to the highly optimized shoulder design.
 It has higher built strength and resistance to treadwear, which increases its durability and mileage.
 It is noisy on the road as compared to AT, but it performs better in off-road driving because of its wider grooves it has a shock-absorbing ability.